NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session3.md

 Vigil takes his cloak and tosses it over her to reveal where she is hiding
 - Reveals white and red tabard with a horse wreathed in flame and a sun
 - Eliseo and Strum recognise is as the symbol of the Hellriders of Elturel
-	- Eliseo knows their presence in the city is banned by the Almogovars
+	- Eliseo knows their presence in the city is banned by the Almogavars

-Marco is unable to overcome the effects of her magic but Hayate is able to rush her and knock her prone into a cul de sac
+Marco is unable to overcome the effects of her magic, but Hayate is able to rush her and knock her prone into a cul-de-sac
 - She reappears still covered in the red glow

-Now trapped she offers information for her freedom but does not appear scared.
+Now trapped she offers information for her freedom but does not appear scared

 Vigil offers her an ultimatum, surrender or die
 - Whatever he does it seems to work, she is cowed and the magic drops